alaTest Sites

 595 reviews

 alaTest has collected and analyzed 595 reviews of Amazon Kindle 8 (8th Gen, 2016).
 The average rating for this product is 4.5/5, compared to an average rating of 4.3/5 for other products in the same category for all reviews.
-Reviews about the battery and size are generally positive.
-The price and portability also get good reviews.
-Comments about the storage and reliability are different.
-Many are negative about the durability.
+Reviewers really like the battery and size.
+The price and portability also get good feedback.
+There are some less positive opinions about the durability.
+The storage and reliability get mixed opinions.

 usability, portability, price, size, battery